SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="transformincrementalimage"></a>
 # **transformincrementalimage**
-> Base64NDArrayBody transformincrementalimage(deploymentName, imageTransformName, file)
+> Base64NDArrayBody transformincrementalimage(deploymentName, versionName, imageTransformName, file)

 Takes a single multipart image file to transform and returns Base64NDArrayBody